 Second graders deepen their understanding of the world and their place in it through our social studies curriculum.
 Discussion, literature and service learning experiences invite and encourage students to examine how their actions and contributions can enrich communities.
 Students study concepts such as ancestry, cultural heritage and stereotypes, and they explore how these factors impact family traditions and affect communities.
 Additionally, second graders study native people from five regions in the United States and explore how geography shapes culture, and they learn about the concepts of peace and conflict through their study of the Civil Rights movement.

 Second graders continue their exposure to French, Mandarin and Spanish languages on a rotating basis, building upon the skills and knowledge gained in first grade.
 Songs, games and stories develop listening and speaking skills and simultaneously expose students to the cultures in which the respective languages are spoken.
-First-hand experience with French, Mandarin and Spanish in second grade helps families and their children make educated decisions about their more “permanent” language choice in third grade, when students select a language to study for the remainder of their time at Brookwood.
+First-hand experience with French, Mandarin and Spanish in second grade helps families and their children make educated decisions about their more “permanent” language choice in 4th grade, when students select a language to study for the remainder of their time at Brookwood.

 Second grade students visit the library at least once a week for a dedicated library class where they become more independent in their selection of books, audio books, and magazines.
 Students serve as members of a Mock Caldecott Committee.
-They read, review and analyze possible Caldecott contenders, vote, and select a winner, culminating in viewing the live Calecott Announcement in January.
-Studens become more proficient at locating favorite authors’/illustrators’ books, series and studying topics of interest through children’s literature.
+They read, review and analyze possible Caldecott contenders, vote, and select a winner, culminating in viewing the live Caldecott Announcement in January.
+Students become more proficient at locating favorite authors’/illustrators’ books, series and studying topics of interest through children’s literature.
 Students learn to use author letters to locate books on the shelves.
 They also learn to recognize a simple citation (author and title) to indicate an information source and appreciate the difference between fiction and non-fiction.
 Our extensive 18,000+ volume collection serves as a valuable resource for students and faculty throughout the school year as part of our integrated curriculum model, and it also provides families with a variety of child and adolescent development resources.

 Boom!
 Clank!
 Honk!
 Wiggle, shake and dance!
 Second graders spend their music classes singing, dancing and playing Orff instruments (xylophones and rhythmic instruments).
 They continue to broaden their singing range to include rounds and canons, as well as the ability to sight-sing simple notations such as whole, half, quarter, eighth notes and rests.
 The Lower School Play is a highlight in second grade: they participate as an ensemble in the annual musical.
 In the spring, second graders learn folk dances and share them with fellow Lower School students as well as their grandparents and special friends on Grandparents’ Day.